All Episodes

 They all just kind of pushed it under the table and ignored it.

-Hence hence the credit crunch.
+Hence the credit crunch.

-Then that the that's defined as people can't pay the loans back.
+That's defined as people can't pay the loans back.

 You know, the properties were changing hands five, six, seven times a day, and every time it did, the value went up on paper, but the property wasn't worth it.

-And as part of that reform, deductibility uh rules for certain types of real estate investments were changed.
+And as part of that reform, deductibility rules for certain types of real estate investments were changed.

-And it it it just exposed the SNLs and the lenders to these new rules, uh, and that was a contributing factor to it, too.
+And it just exposed the SNLs and the lenders to these new rules.

 And it was a trade-off because it'll lower the rates and then get rid of the deductions.

-And then everything I I remember taking calls on this program, people were livid that their credit card interest rate was no longer going to be deductible.
+People were livid that their credit card interest rate was no longer going to be deductible.

 No.